Building something new.

-Previously, I built dashboards and data pipelines for the Facebook Government and Politics team, interned in digital brand consulting at FleishmanHillard and Purple Strategies, conducted economic trade analysis at the US Department of Agriculture, and interned in the US Senate.
+Previously, I built dashboards and data pipelines for the Facebook Government and Politics team, worked in digital brand consulting at FleishmanHillard and Purple Strategies, conducted economic trade analysis at the US Department of Agriculture, and interned in the US Senate.
 I studied at George Washington University and the London School of Economics.

 I'm from Iowa, but I live in DC.